TouK/nussknacker/docs/developers_guide/Basics.md

 ## Modules architecture and conventions

-Diagram below shows dependencies between modules.
-You can see on it two main groups:
+The diagram below shows dependencies between modules.
+You can see two main groups on it :
 - API modules
 - Utils

 *API modules* contains interfaces that are needed by our core modules (on both designer and runtime side).

-In the other hand *Utils* modules contains classes build on top of API which can be used in extensions but are not mandatory. **API of *Utils* modules can be changed more often then API inside API modules**
+On the other hand *Utils* modules contain classes built on top of API which can be used in extensions but are not mandatory. **API of *Utils* modules can be changed more often than API inside API modules**

 Both *API modules* and *Utils modules* have several modules with `-components` part in name.
 They should be used to build own [Components](./Components)